redhat-openstack/website/source/uncategorized/deploying-multi-node-overcloud-using-tripleo-and-tuskar.html.md

 This task follows the steps to install RDO using the [Tuskar](//wiki.openstack.org/wiki/TripleO/Tuskar) and [TripleO](//wiki.openstack.org/wiki/TripleO) projects.
 The install is done via packages.
 Note that any pages linked and any information in the linked pages are part of a rapidly changing project and are likely to be modified.

+The goal of the task is to:

+      - install the Undercloud
+      - download images needed for the Overcloud
+      - deploy an Overcloud with one Control node, Two Compute nodes and Two Block Storage nodes using Heat
+      - test that this Overcloud is functional by deploying a test instance within it
+      - tear down the Overcloud
+      - re-deploy the same Overcloud using Tuskar
+      - test that Overcloud

 ## Undercloud Setup

 The steps to install the undercloud and configure Tuskar are listed in: <https://github.com/agroup/instack-undercloud/blob/master/README-packages.md>.
 These steps should be executed on Fedora 20.